-"Can you go swimming on your period?" is a very common question.
-Whether you are taking a dip at the lake on a hot summer day or swimming laps indoors during the winter, there’s no reason why your period should interrupt the fun.
+'Can you go swimming on your period?' is a very common question.
+Whether you are taking a dip at the lake on a hot summer day or swimming laps indoors during the winter, there’s no reason why you cannot go swimming on your period.
 Here are four helpful tips for swimming while on your period.

 3. Banish Period Breakouts

 Being on your period might cause your face to break out with spots and blotchy skin — and that's not great for a day out on the water.
-Reach for a high SPF sunscreen especially formulated for your face.
+When you go swimming on your period, reach for a high SPF sunscreen especially formulated for your face.
 Top it off with a tinted moisturiser to even out your skin tone and hide redness.
 If all else fails, go for a fashionable look with oversized sunglasses and a hat or cap that suits your style and shades your blemishes from view.